In this guide

 Answers to some questions .

-It depends on the source of your funding and your affiliation to a U.S. institution.
-PGC supports NSF Office of Polar Program awards and NASA Cryospheric Science awards to grantees from a U.S. institution, as well as selected other projects having independent agreements with PGC.
+- It depends on the source of your funding and your affiliation to a U.S. institution.
+PGC supports NSF Office of Polar Program awards to grantees from a U.S. institution, as well as selected other projects having independent agreements with PGC.

-Why can’t I just download imagery directly from your website?
+- Why can’t I just download imagery directly from your website, FRIDGE?

-The imagery from Maxar is licensed under the National Reconnaissance Office EOCL license.
+- The imagery from Vantor is licensed under the National Reconnaissance Office EOCL license.
 Therefore, PGC must accurately verify our users and funding source(s) to determine eligibility.
+Once licensed data requests are vetted and deemed eligible, data ordered via FRIDGE is made available to user’s private FTP folders.

-Can I continue to use Maxar imagery I received from PGC once my award expires?
+- Can I continue to use Vantor imagery I received from PGC once my award expires?
 Can I use it for other projects?

-If you have more questions, use the comment thread (must be logged in) on this Guide or send us a message.
+If you have more questions, send us a message.

 Summary